Top 5 Must Try Icelandic Beers

 You can find this beer at some beer bars, fine dining restaurants and in the larger liquor shops.
 I haven’t seen it at the Keflavik airport yet.

-VIKING GYLLTUR (Viking Gold).
+VIKING GYLLTUR (Viking Gold)

 I just can’t skip the Viking …

 If I would be listing up only the most interesting and unique beers of the world, I am afraid that the Viking Gylltur would not make it to the list.
-However, if you are a traveller visiting Iceland – I think you simply have to try the Viking as it is without a doubt the most Classic Icelandic beer there is.
+However, if you are a traveler visiting Iceland – I think you simply have to try the Viking as it is without a doubt the most Classic Icelandic beer there is.

 Viking is a simple golden lager beer with 5,6 alc/vol. It will not change your life but it is a quality beer that has for a good reason been the most popular beer in Iceland since 1989!

-You can find this beer at literally 90% of all the bars and restaurants in Iceland, in every liquor store and at Keflavik airport.
+You can find this beer at literally 90% of all the bars and restaurants in Iceland, in every liquor store, and at Keflavik airport.